All Episodes

 I first met John Weaver, longtime professional and personal rival of Carl Rove aboard John McCain's Straight Talk Express in 2000.

-Weaver was one of McCain's small coterie of adoptive little brothers, furtive, a bit mysterious, but also creative and over drinks at one or another hotel bar, surprisingly idealistic.
+Weaver was one of McCain's small coterie of adoptive little brothers, furtive, a bit mysterious, but also creative and overdrinks at one or another hotel bar, surprisingly idealistic.

 Political strategists are forever in search of the next big thing, some undiscovered talent who might someday be enshrined in marble, or at least make them household names the way Bush did for Rove, the way Obama did for David Axelrod.

-Why, this guy could turn the next consultant into the next superstar consultant like Rove became, or like Axelrod became, or like Carvel and Bagaler became with uh with Clinton.
+So you see, Huntsman, as contrasted to Rick Perry or any other Republican, not just Rick Perry, but Huntsman, why this guy could turn the next consultant into the next superstar consultant like Rove became or like Axelrod became or like Carville and McGaller became with Clinton.

 That's the power of John Huntsman.

-That's that's one of the things that's exciting.
+That's one of the things that's exciting.

 So the consultancy community, if you will, all excited here.